armenak/DataDefender/README.md

 Data discovery identifies and analyzes data risks.
 Data anonymization allows to anonymize the sensitive data and transfer information between organizations, while reducing the risk of unintended disclosure.

+This implementation of Data Discovery program is using [Apache OpenNLP](https://opennlp.apache.org/)

 Features
 --------
 1. Identifies sensitive personal data